alexander-hanel/FunctionTrapperKeeper/README.md

 # FunctionTrapperKeeper

 Function Trapper Keeper is an IDA plugin for writing and storing notes related to functions in IDBs.
-Text is entered in the Editor windows and displayed in the Preview window.
+Text is entered in the Editor window and displayed in the Preview window.

 ## Features
  Function Trapper Keeper has the following features: